mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/networking/SDN/calico/index.md

 * Calico network policy is a namespaced resource, but for now, we support only `default` namespace in DC/OS, and all the namespaced Calico resources should be defined under `default` namespace.
 * Calico network policy takes effect only on Calico networking containers, which means labels set on non-Calico networking containers like `hostnetwork`, `dcos` and `bridge` will not count in Calico network policy.
-* Labels work for network policy MUST be set in `NetworkInfo.Labels` in Mesos, and for Marathon, they should be in `networks.[].labels`, for example:
+* Labels work for network policy must be set in `NetworkInfo.Labels` in Mesos, and for Marathon, they should be in `networks.[].labels`, for example:

 ```json
 {